-This week, as documented by The New York Times, families across America will serve a Thanksgiving meal that speaks to their family’s distinct heritage and culinary traditions.
-As this article illustrates, Thanksgiving menus are every bit as diverse as our population.
+As documented by The New York Times, families across America tend to serve a Thanksgiving meal that speaks to their family’s distinct heritage and culinary traditions.
+As the article illustrates, Thanksgiving menus are every bit as diverse as our population.

 kugel